 "I went into the operating room a celebrity and came out anonymous," Grey told The Daily Mirror in 2012.

 So why am I going on about the surgically altered appearance of a 1980s actress?
 Well, because noses aren’t the only thing many women are altering these days, all for the purpose of fitting a supposed ideal.
-You know what I’m talking about: Your vagina (or vulva, for you nerds).
+You know what I’m talking about: Your vulva.
 Well, not yours specifically perhaps.
 I’m sure it’s perfectly lovely.
 But even if it is, you probably think it’s a little too uneven, or too fat, or the wrong color ... or something.
 There’s surgery for that.
 If you’re really dissatisfied with what you’re packing below the belt, maybe you’ll opt for it.
-Or maybe you’ll do what the rest of us do and go on hating what you assume is your ugly vagina.
+Or maybe you’ll do what the rest of us do and go on hating what you assume is your ugly vulva.

 But here’s the thing: It isn’t ugly.
 It just looks that way.

-In fact, I’d be willing to bet that no two vaginas are alike.
+In fact, I’d be willing to bet that no two vulvas are alike.
 It's a little hard to prove it in the locker room, but there's an amazing art exhibit (The Great Wall of Vagina!) by U.K. artist Jamie McCartney.
-He’s created plaster casts of more than 400 real-life vaginas and displayed them all, side by side, in 10 panels.
-What you’ll notice right away is how astoundingly different each vagina is from the one next to it; one is a simple cleft, another an orchid.
+He’s created plaster casts of more than 400 real-life vaginas (well, actually they're vulvas) and displayed them all, side by side, in 10 panels.
+What you’ll notice right away is how astoundingly different each is from the one next to it; one is a simple cleft, another an orchid.
 In some, the labia hang down, or the inner labia open out like butterfly wings, or fold gracefully to one side.